 Consumers that expect monthly mortgage payments to rise (25%), expect them to rise by an average of £441.
 This surges among 18-34-year olds, with those who expect their mortgage rates to rise by £689 per month.

-Our research also found that 75% of homeowners with a mortgage are currently on fixed term mortgage deals, with 46% on five-year deals and 29% on two year deals.
+Our research also found that 25% of respondents are currently on fixed term mortgage deals, with 15% on five-year fixes and 10% on two-year fixes.
 "MORTGAGE BORROWERS WILL CONTINUE TO KEEP A KEEN EYE ON THE BANK OF ENGLAND'S BASE RATE DECISIONS OVER THE COMING MONTHS TO SEE HOW IT COULD IMPACT THEIR FUTURE BORROWING COSTS.
 A MORTGAGE IS ONE OF THE BIGGEST FINANCIAL COMMITMENTS AN INDIVIDUAL CAN MAKE, SO WEIGHING UP WHETHER TO FIX NOW OR NOT CAN BE A TRICKY DECISION TO COMMIT TO.